LleeMcD/Credit_Risk_Analysis/README.md

 	- Precision = 99%
 	- Recall = 100%

 Both techniques yielded almost identical results.
-The recall score of 66% indicates that this could possibly be improved with optimization, e.g.; gradient boosting.
-In this case we are looking at credit risk, so the precision of actual positives and false negatives is going to be more more important than sensitivity.
+We are looking at credit risk, so the precision of actual positives and false negatives is going to be more more important than sensitivity.
+The recommended technique in this case would be AdaBoost.
+AdaBoost is an ensemble learning method that uses an iterative approach to learn from the mistakes of weak classifiers, then turn them into strong ones..
+AdaBoost can be applied over any classifier to learn from its shortcomings and propose a more accurate model, it works by putting more weight on difficult to classify instances and less on those already handled well.
+AdaBoost algorithms can be used for both classification and regression problems.
 ### Appendix
 ### Credit Risk Resampling Techniques
 ![Naive](https://github.com/LleeMcD/Credit_Risk_Analysis/blob/main/Images/Naieve.png)